-Prof. Dr. Irene Bertschek has been a member of the Commission of Experts for Research and Innovation, appointed by the German Federal Government since 1 May 2019.
+Prof. Dr. Irene Bertschek has been a member of the German Federal Government’s Commission of Experts for Research and Innovation since 1 May 2019.

-Since 2001, she has been head of the ‘Digital Economy’ research unit at the ZEW – Leibniz Centre for European Economic Research in Mannheim.
+Since 2001, she has headed the ‘Digital Economy’ research unit at the ZEW – Leibniz Centre for European Economic Research in Mannheim.
 She has also held the professorship in ‘Economy of Digitalization’ at the Justus-Liebig-University Giessen since 2017.

-She works on numerous national and international economic research projects and is associate editor of Information Economics and Policy.
-She is member and deputy president of the Steering Committee of the Swiss National Science Foundation’s National Research Programme “Digital Transformation“.
-She is also a member of the Plattform Lernende Systeme – Germany’s Platform for Artificial Intelligence at acatech, the National Academy of Science and Engineering.
-Since 2022 she is a member of the Future Council of the Federal Government.
-The advisory board formulates proposals to strengthen Germany’s resilience and technological sovereignty in key technologies and digitalisation.
+She works on numerous national and international economic research projects.
+She contributes her expertise to high-ranking advisory bodies for science and politics.
+She is, among other things, vice-president of the steering group of the Swiss National Science Foundation’s National Science Programme ‘Digital Change’ and a member of the Learning Systems Platform at acatech, the German Academy of Science and Engineering.
+Since 2022, she has also been a member of the Federal Chancellor’s Future Council, which makes proposals to strengthen resilience and technological sovereignty in key enabling technologies and in digitalization.

 Prof. Dr. Guido Bünstorf

 Professor of Economics and head of the Economic Policy, Innovation and Entrepreneurship Group at the University of Kassel